Navigating the New Code of Conduct, Contractors, Privacy, Data Management, AI, Performance Management & Dismissals

 • Learnings from recent incident case studies

-• Understanding options to use AI for generating notes and treatment plans in mental health practice and how some clinicians are currently using the technology
+• Understanding options to use AI for generating notes and treatment plans in mental health practice and how AI applications can use and store data

 Informed Consent